-- Family deductible can be met by four or more family members no one individual will incur more than \$300 deductible per calendar year; no one family unit will incur more than \$1,200 deductible per calendar year. - The maximum annual out-of-pocket expense is made up of the deductible and coinsurance amounts you pay for health care services provided by a preferred provider during a calendar year.
-Once you meet the annual out-of-pocket amount, the Plan will pay 100% of covered charges provided by a preferred provider, subject to Plan provisions, for the remainder of the calendar year.
+- Family deductible can be met by four or more family members no one individual will incur more than \$300 deductible per calendar year; no one family unit will incur more than \$1,200 deductible per calendar year. - The annual out-of-pocket maximum is made up of the deductible and coinsurance amounts you pay for health care services provided by a preferred provider during a calendar year.
+Once you meet the annual out-of-pocket amount, the Plan will pay 100% of covered charges (including the \$100 emergency room copay) provided by a preferred provider, subject to Plan provisions, for the remainder of the calendar year.

-The following out-of-pocket expenses do not apply to your maximum annual out-of-pocket:
+The following out-of-pocket expenses do not apply to your annual out-of-pocket maximum:

-- Out-of-network coinsurance - Prescription drug coinsurance - Charges for services or items which are not covered by the Plan - Any charge or portion of a charge which exceeds any individual benefit maximum or limitation.
+- · Out-of-network coinsurance; - · Prescription drug coinsurance; - Charges for services or items which are not covered by the Plan; - · Any charge or portion of a charge which exceeds any individual benefit maximum or limitation.